ilhan007/ui5con-app/docs/Step3_The_Routing.md

 	```js
 	npm install react-router-dom
 	```
+	Note: if the app shows an error after installing the above, you have to restart the dev server.

 5. Import the ```HashRouter``` from ```react-router-dom``` and wrap the root component in ```index.js``` file as below: